-I’ve been receiving a series of emails lately from a highly regarded organization with the subject line “How to Be More Human at Work.”
+I’ve been receiving a series of emails lately from a high-profile organization with the subject line “How to Be More Human at Work.”

 Funny.
 Aren’t we being human all the time?